An optimal extension theorem for 1-forms and the Lipman-Zariski conjecture: Dropping certain exceptional divisors

-\begin{lem} $(H, E|_H)$ is a log smooth surface pair.
-For any $i$, $C_i := E_i|_H$ is irreducible (in particular, nonempty). $\pi|_H$ is proper and birational onto its image. \end{lem}
+\begin{lem} Using the notation introduced above we have that $(H, E|_H)$ is an snc surface pair.
+Furthermore, for any $i$, $C_i := E_i|_H$ is irreducible (in particular, nonempty), and $\pi|_H$ is proper and birational onto its image. \end{lem}

+\begin{proof} If $\dim X=2$, then there is nothing to prove, so we may assume that $\dim X\geq 3$.
+In particular the intersection of two irreducible divisors on $\wt X$ is still positive dimensional and hence if one of them is ample, then the intersection is connected.
+We will use this fact below.

-\begin{proof} This can be proved inductively, cutting by one hyperplane at a time.
+We proceed inductively, cutting by one hyperplane at a time.
 First we cut by $H_1$.
-By Bertini's theorem, $E + H_1$ is snc and $H_1$ is irreducible.
-So $(H_1, E|_{H_1})$ is log smooth, and the $E_i|_{H_1}$ are smooth.
-Since these can also be viewed as $H_1|_{E_i}$, they are irreducible by Bertini again.
-It is clear that $\pi|_{H_1}$ is proper.
-And since $H_1$ is general, $\pi|_{H_1}$ is birational.
+By Bertini's theorem $E + H_1$ is snc and $H_1$ is connected and hence irreducible by the above discussion.
+Hence $(H_1, E|_{H_1})$ is an snc pair, and the $E_i|_{H_1}$ are smooth and irreducible for all $i$ by Bertini again.
+It is clear that $\pi|_{H_1}$ is proper and since $H_1$ is general, $\pi|_{H_1}$ is birational.

 Now we are in the same situation as before cutting by $H_1$, so we may apply the same argument again and obtain the statement for $H_1 \cap H_2$.
 After finitely many steps, we arrive at $H$. \end{proof}